orbitalquark/textadept/doc/manual.md

 ## Single Instance

-Textadept is a single-instance application on Linux, BSD, and Mac OSX.
-This means that after starting Textadept, running `textadept file.ext` (`ta file.ext` on Mac OSX) from the command line or opening a file with Textadept from a file manager opens *file.ext* in the original Textadept instance.
-Passing a `-f` or `--force` switch to Textadept overrides this behavior and opens the file in a new instance: `textadept -f file.ext` (`ta -f file.ext`).
+Textadept is a single-instance application.
+This means that after starting Textadept, running `textadept file.ext` on Linux or BSD (`ta file.ext` on Mac OSX) from the command line or opening a file with Textadept from a file manager (e.g. Windows) opens *file.ext* in the original Textadept instance.
+Passing a `-f` or `--force` switch to Textadept overrides this behavior and opens the file in a new instance: `textadept -f file.ext` (`ta -f file.ext`); on Windows, you can create a separate shortcut to *textadept.exe* that passes the switch.
 Without the force switch, the original Textadept instance opens files, regardless of the number of instances open.

-The Windows and terminal versions of Textadept do not support single instance.
+The terminal versions of Textadept do not support single instance.

 <span style="display: block; text-align: right; margin-left: -10em;">
 ![Linux](images/linux.png)